jpasqua/PurpleHaze/README.md

 <a name="home"></a>
 ![](doc/images/Home.png)

 You're already familiar with the Web UI since you used it to configure *PurpleHaze*.
 Whenever you navigate to *PurpleHaze* in your browser, you will be presented with a home page that shows a variety of current and historical data from your monitor.
 Refer to the resources above to understand what all these values mean.
+The elements of the page are as follows:

+* **PurpleHaze Data**: This is just a heading, but also shows the time of the last reading taken by the device
+* **AQI** (Air Quality Index): The current AQI reading and the associated color code for that level.
+If you hover over this area you'll see some text describing the level.
+* **Sensor Readings**: The most recent standard and environment readings of PM1.0, PM2.5, and PM10.0.
+The heading of this section includes two links labeled "charts" and "Satellite Image".
+You can also access charts [via the menu](#charts).
+If you click the "Satellite Image" link, a new window or tab will open with a satellite image centered over your location; i.e., the location you entered in the Web UI.
+This view is useful to visualize any major events (e.g. fires) that may be impacting your air quality.
+* **Particulate Counts**: The raw particulate counts for particles of various sizes.
-All of the readings show you the values as of the time displayed at the top of the page, except for the table of moving averages.
-These will, as the name implies, show you the average PM25 Environmental values for the last 10 minutes, 30 minutes, hour, and 6 hour periods.
+* Moving averages: The average PM25 Environment values for the last 10 minutes, 30 minutes, hour, and 6 hour periods.

-Below that you'll see a widget from [AirNow.gov](airnow.gov) that shows data for your area.
+* **Area Readings**: A widget from [AirNow.gov](airnow.gov) that shows data for your area.
 Note that this data does not reflect the reading of your device.

-At the top of the page you'll see two links right next to the title of the `Air Quality Index` table.
-The links are labeled "charts" and "Satellite Image".
-You can also access charts [via the menu](#charts).
-If you click the "Satellite Image" link, a new window or tab will open with a satellite image centered over your location.
-That is, the location you entered in the *PurpleHaze* Web UI.
-This page does not contain any information from your sensor.
-It is useful to visualize any major events (e.g. fires) that may be impacting your air quality.

 <a name="charts"></a>
 ![](doc/images/Charts.png)